keronei/mvvm-weather-app/README.md

 This is a simple app that implements the following features

-- [x] List Cities - Comes with ~42K cities even without data connection.
+- [x] List Cities - Comes with ~42K cities even without data connection(only 20 displayed).
 - [x] Connect to Internet and fetch data for up to 7 days ahead, with 48 hours of hourly weather updates
 - [x] Temperatures on the listed cities when you have connected to internet in the past 48 hours.
-- [x] Details of city weather with listing upto 7 days ahead
+- [x] Details of city weather with listing up to 7 days ahead
 - [x] Favouriting city from detail view, gets listed on the top
-- [x] Notification of hourly weather update for every favourited city.
+- [x] Notification of hourly weather update for every favourite city.
 - [x] Ready for extension with inbuilt cities - only top 20 are displayed.

 ### Running